 The primary method of issuing an emergency notification is the Emergency Notification System.
-Additionally, the campus website is designed to accommodate increased traffic during an emergency situation so that both campus community members and the broader community are provided with emergency notifications and information.
+Additionally, the UCCS campus website is designed to support increased communications volume during an emergency incident.
+The campus community members and broader community will be provided with emergency notifications and information.
 The website will be the primary point of information dissemination for the broader community, including parents.